Abdy01/DVWA-Walkthrough/JavaScript/README.md

 The challenge is done!<br/>

 ### Other approach
-Another option is to host a server with the javascript file deobfuscated and to point the web application to this one.<br/>
+Another option is to host a server with the JavaScript file deobfuscated and to point the web application to this one.<br/>
 This is also helping because now we can use Debugger to see how are the functions executed.

 I said that the challenge was not easy because I didn't think the first time to take the functions in name order.<br/>
-With a new deobfuscated javascript file and the debugger, the functions are executed in a different order, something like this:<br/>
+With a new deobfuscated JavaScript file and the Debugger, the functions are executed in a different order, something like this:<br/>
 - "token_part_3()" (probably because is triggered in the line 463, when the "send" button is clicked)
-- now the sha256 function is executing the final token
+- here, the sha256() function is executing the final token
 - the request is sent
 - debugger continues with the line 459 where the "phrase" gets an empty value
 - setTimeout(300)